fram446742/hangman-custom-music/README.md

 ## License

-This project is licensed under the GNU License - see the [LICENSE] file for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-Thanks to the Rust community and all the open-source projects that made this game possible.
+I would like to express my gratitude to the Rust community and all the open-source projects that made this game possible.

 Also, there might be a little surprise hidden in the code – happy hunting!